Reflecting on 20 weeks of Karada House

 What we wish to do better

-Karada is also a space where pronouns acknowledgement is very important.
-We always ask about them, however we also fuck them up.
-We are adamant about doing a much better job on that in the future.
+Karada is also a space where pronoun acknowledgement is very important.
+We always ask — but we also mess up.
+We are committed to doing better.

-We close in celebration of what we as a collaborative team have been able to offer through the vehicle of Karada House.
-Our deepest gratitude goes out to everyone who has supported us, in their various ways.
+We close in celebration of what we as a collaborative team have created through Karada House.
+Our deepest gratitude goes out to everyone who has supported us.
 We acknowledge and salute you.
-We look forward to what 2020 has in store and for your critical and loving feedback.
+We look forward to what 2020 brings and to your critical and loving feedback.

 Over to you

-We encourage and invite you to talk to us or (if you are shy) send us your messages –
+We encourage and invite you to talk to us or, if you are shy, send us your messages at info@karada-house.de.

 Sincerely,